Women’s Golf Day is an event celebrating girls and women playing golf and learning the skills that last a lifetime while supporting a worthy cause.

 One Day – Women Golfing – Around the World

 Women’s Golf Day is a four hour experience happening globally where women and girls can experience golf for the first time or where current players can play and engage with women interested in golf.
-It is being hosted at golf courses and retail locations all around the world on the same day June 4, 2019 world-wide.
+It is being hosted at golf courses and retail locations all around the world on the same day June 4, 2019.
 Take a look at some of the locations already participating!

 Who can host a Women’s Golf Day event?